rmsrosa/ChainPlots.jl/README.md

 It implements a plot recipe for `Flux.Chain` using the recipe tool from [JuliaPlots/RecipesBase.jl](https://github.com/JuliaPlots/RecipesBase.jl).

-It also generates a [MetaGraph.jl](https://github.com/JuliaGraphs/MetaGraphs.jl) from the `Flux.Chain`.
-The Plot recipe is built from the generated `metagraph`.
+It first generates a [MetaGraph.jl](https://github.com/JuliaGraphs/MetaGraphs.jl) from the `Flux.Chain` and then apply a plot recipe based on the generated metagraph.

-This repository is for prototyping the recipe.
-It is not, at first, intended to become a registered Julia package.
-Instead, the aim is to PR it into [FluxML/Flux.jl](https://github.com/FluxML/Flux.jl).
-Or, maybe, a separate package in [FluxML](https://github.com/FluxML).

-Nevertheless, one is welcome to install it directly via github, use it, and contribute to improve it.

-## Current state
+## Aim

 The aim is to obtain a pictorial representations for all types of layers implemented with [Flux.Chain](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.Chain) and in a way similar to the representations given in the following links: